<< WHAT IS A STRATEGY ? >>

 No, people from all walks of life use Strategy every day.

-People trying to stay within their food budget often use Strategies in
+People trying to stay within their food budget often use Strategies

 shopping.
-For example, one method is to buy commonly used items when they are
+For example, one method is to buy commonly used items when

 on sale and plan meals around them.